 In their first year as a Senior Club, they won Division 4 of the AIL League and were promoted to Division 3.
 They subsequently gained rapid promotion through the leagues and played Division 1 rugby for the first time in the 2001/2002 season.
 This was a phenomenal achievement and unequalled by any other junior club.
-County Carlow FC played Division 1 rugby for 4 years but after a number of poor years they are back in the Leinster League for the 2010-2011 season.
-As a junior club they first played in the Leinster Senior Cup against Trinity in 1976 and as a Senior Club they went on to win the trophy back-to-back in 2003 and again in 2004.
+County Carlow FC played Division 1 rugby for four years, but after a number of poor years, they are back in the Leinster League for the 2010-2011 season.
+As a junior club, they first played in the Leinster Senior Cup against Trinity in 1976, and as a Senior Club, they went on to win the trophy back-to-back in 2003 and again in 2004.

-The Senior side is not the only side to have success on the rugby field.
-The Second XV has won the Provincial Seconds Cup on 6 occasions while there has been 4 victories in the Anderson and 5 in the Dunne Cup.
-There have also been 25 trophies won at underage level confirming the clubs commitment to youth rugby.
+The Senior side is not the only side to succeed on the rugby field.
+The Second XV has won the Provincial Seconds Cup on six occasions, while there have been four victories in the Anderson and 5 in the Dunne Cup.
+There have also been 25 trophies won at the underage level confirming the club’s commitment to youth rugby.

 Co.
-Carlow Football Club is a family orientated club, drawing much of its support and playing strength from the local community.
-The level of continuous involvement is exemplified by the Oliver family (all named James) who have provided four generations of players to the club, 2 captains and three presidents.
-Jim Oliver Jnr. also captained the Leinster Junior XV when the first Introprovincial against Munster was played in Oak Park in 1967.
-The fifth Jimmy Oliver is still too young to don the black and amber but already has the distinction of being the grandson of two past presidents.
+Carlow Football Club is a family-orientated club, drawing much of its support and playing strength from the local community.
+The level of continuous involvement is exemplified by the Oliver family (all named James), who have provided four generations of players to the club, two captains and three presidents.
+Jim Oliver Jnr. also captained the Leinster Junior XV when the first Interprovincial against Munster was played in Oak Park in 1967.
+The fifth, Jimmy Oliver, is still too young to don the black and amber but already has the distinction of being the grandson of two past presidents.

 A full history of the club has been compiled by Mr Tom O’Brien and is available in hardback from the club Honorary Treasurer for €5.00 per copy.